atomicdata-dev/atomic-data-docs/src/schema/classes.md

 A Datatype specifies how a `Value` value should be interpreted.
 Datatypes are concepts such as `boolean`, `string`, `integer`.
-Since DatatTypes can be linked to, you dan define your own.
+Since DataTypes can be linked to, you dan define your own.
 However, using non-standard datatypes limits how many applications will know what to do with the data.

 Properties:

-- `description` - (required, langstring) how the datatype functions.
+- `description` - (required, LangString) how the datatype functions.
 - `stringSerialization` - (required, AtomicURL, LangString) how the datatype should be parsed / serialized as an UTF-8 string
 - `stringExample` - (required, string) an example stringSerialization example value that should be parsed correctly
 - `binarySerialization` - (optional, AtomicURL, LangString) how the datatype should be parsed / serialized as a byte array.